G-Dragon: 1994–2008: Career beginnings

 He chose the stage name G-Dragon ("Ji" is pronounced like "G", and Yong is Korean for "dragon").
-He featured on other artists' albums and even released several singles with Dong under the name "GDYB."
+He featured on other artists' albums and released several singles with Dong Young-Bae (Taeyang) under the name "GDYB."
 After YG Entertainment scrapped the plan and opted for a boy band instead, G-Dragon contacted Choi, who auditioned in.
-G-Dragon, Dong (who chose the stage name Taeyang), and Choi (who chose the stage name T.O.P), were paired with three other members (Jang Hyun-seung, Daesung, and Seungri).
+G-Dragon, Taeyang, and Choi (who chose the stage name T.O.P), were paired with three other members (Jang Hyun-seung, Daesung, and Seungri).

 The formation of the group was documented on television, but prior to their official debut, Jang was dropped.
 The now-quintet's debut was a moderate success, with their first album selling over 100,000 copies, and included G-Dragon's first solo recording, a cover of the American alternative rock group Maroon 5's single "This Love".
 The release of the EP Always in 2007 was a musical departure from their previous materials and saw G-Dragon's increased involvement in its production.
 Several songs were composed by him, including the lead-single "Lies", which became the group's first number one hit.
-Their following EPs followed its predecessor's footsteps: Hot Issue yielded "Last Farewell" while Stand Up spawned "Day by Day"; both singles, composed by him, were chart-toppers.
-Having produced the majority of BigBang's materials, G-Dragon became involved with the production of Taeyang's debut extended play Hot (2008), after which he subsequently recorded a "Part Two" to the EP's lead single "Only Look at Me".
+Their following EPs followed its predecessor's footsteps: Hot Issue yielded "Last Farewell" while Stand Up spawned "Haru Haru"; both singles, composed by him, were chart-toppers.
+Having produced the majority of BigBang's materials, G-Dragon was also involved with the production of Taeyang's debut extended play Hot (2008).